 - You have provided full evidence of your income

 - The real estate is not a new dwelling

 - You are not related to the property vendor

-The bank will do a valuation of your property and will include such the amount as the price on the Contract of Sale if you meet the criteria mentioned above.
+The bank or a company hired by the bank will do a valuation of your property and will include such the amount as the price on the Contract of Sale if you meet the criteria mentioned above.